OfficeDev/office-js-docs-pr/docs/design/keyboard-shortcuts.md

 1. Be sure that the HTML file that the `<FunctionFile>` element in the manifest points to has a `<script>` tag that loads a custom JavaScript file.
-1. In the JavaScript file, use calls of the [Office.actions.associate](/javascript/api/office/office.actions#associate) API to map a function to each action that you used in the JSON file.
-To begin add the following to the file.
-Note the following about this code:
+1. In the JavaScript file, use the [Office.actions.associate](/javascript/api/office/office.actions#associate) API to map each action that you specified in the JSON file to a JavaScript function.
+Add the following JavaScript to the file.
+Note the following about the code:

     - The first parameter is one of the actions from the JSON file.
     - The second parameter is the function that runs when a user presses the key combination that is mapped to the action in the JSON file.